ynikitenko/lena/docs/source/tutorial/1-introduction.rst

 and stores values from the flow into the file.
 On subsequent runs it loads the flow from file, and no previous elements are run.
 *Cache* uses *pickle*,
-which allows serialization and de-serialization of most Python objects (except function’s code).
+which allows serialization and deserialization of most Python objects (except function’s code).
 If you have some lengthy calculation and want to save the results (for example, to improve plots, which follow in the sequence),